robh-projects/puppeteer-middlewares/README.md

 # Puppetteer Middlewares
-A library that provides rule-based middlewares for Puppetteer page events.
+A library that currently implements rule-based Request Middlewares for Puppetteer page events.

+You can conditionally proxify, block, retry, or just override request options!

 ### Installation